-Underlying the decline in the fraction of the U.S. population that is married is a rise in the divorce rate and a decline in the rate of marriage.
-This is true for the model too, as can be seen in figure 7.
-In the model, divorces rise from 11 to 24 per 1,000 married women.
-This compares with 11 to 23 in the data.
-Marriages in the model fall from about 129 to 94 per 1,000 unmarried women.
-In the data they dropped from 141 to 69 or from 211 to 82, depending on the measure preferred.
-Thus, by either measure, the drop in marriages in the model is a little anemic.
-Again, it is not surprising that the model does not do well in this regard.
-Some important factors have been left out, such as the rise in education that surely must be associated with the delay in first marriages or a narrowing in the gender gap that may have promoted female labor force participation and made single life a more desirable option for females.
-Finally, in the data the duration of a marriage was 30 years in 1950.
+regard.
+Some important factors have been left out, such as the rise in education that surely must be associated with the delay in first marriages, or a narrowing in the gender gap that may have promoted female labor-force participation and made single life a more desirable option for females.
+Last, in the data the duration of a marriage was 30 years in 1950.
 By 2000 this had declined to roughly 22 years.
 The model does well in this regard.
 It predicts that the duration of a marriage was 31 years in 1950 and 22 years in 2000.
+7 1920-2000: A Proposed Extension The effects of technological progress on the formation of households were beginning to percolate before World War II.
+How are these effects manifested in data?
+Can the model be modified to address them?

-Fig. 7.
-Rates of marriage and divorce, 1950-96: U.S. data and model
+Figure 7: Rates of Marriage and Divorce, 1950-1996-U.S. Data and Model.